Diploma Program Academic Policies and Procedures

 The Diploma Program is not subject to non-evaluative grades or Pass/Fail requests.

 Once recorded, grades cannot be changed unless some omission or error occurred in the grading process.
 If this occurs, the faculty member of record must complete a change of grade on behalf of the student.
-Final grades are subject to revision by faculty members with the approvals of the academic program director for one semester following the term in which the course was offered, except for approved “I” Incomplete assigned grades.
+Final grades are subject to revision by faculty members with the approvals of the academic director for one semester following the term in which the course was offered, except for approved “I” Incomplete assigned grades.
 After one semester has elapsed, all grades recorded in the University Records Office, other than an “I,” become a permanent part of the academic record, and no changes are allowed.
 “I” grades may be changed up to one full noncredit semester from the date the grade was originally reported.

 A student may petition for a review of a grade only after he/she has made an objective review of his/her performance in the course.
 The grade review should be initiated and completed in a timely manner and no later than the immediate following term, whether the student takes classes or not.